 15 You are encouraged to make fun of your professor.
 But you are never, ever allowed to criticize or make fun of other students in this class; the only exception to this rule would be if and when you have truly, genuinely gotten to know one another to build enough trust to distinguish between humor that hurts versus humor that enlightens.
 Building such trust requires a lot of time and patience; sometimes it takes an entire semester.
-Comedy is fascinating and irresistible, but also dangerous.
+Comedy is fascinating and irresistible, but it can also be dangerous.
 If you want to see an explicit connection between comedy and Urban Studies, see Charles Demers (2009).
 Vancouver Special.
 Vancouver, BC: Arsenal Pulp Press.
-Here's a fun fact about UBC, Urban Studies, and comedy: one semester, when I walked into the large lecture room where we met for class in the pre-Covid days, I saw a few papers left over from a course that had been taught in that same room a few hours earlier.
+Here's a fun fact about UBC, Urban Studies, and comedy: one semester, when I walked into the large lecture room where we usually meet for lectures - Room 100 of the Geography Building - I saw a few papers left over from a course that had been taught in that same room a few hours earlier.
 I found a syllabus ... for a class on stand-up comedy!
 Taught by Charles Demers!
 Demers has performed on CBC shows, and was part of an act that the legendary Robin Williams once praised as "the future of comedy"!
-Just read pages 14 and 15 of Vancouver Special and you'll see why there are some hilarious things about Vancouver, and yet most audiences in this town are afraid to laugh at the jokes.
+Just read pages 14 and 15 of Vancouver Special and you'll see why there are some hilarious things about Vancouver, and yet many audiences in this town are a little bit afraid of laughing at the jokes.

-settings in which it is possible to have conversations that may sometimes be uncomfortable.
-One of the hardest parts of teaching, Ross emphasizes, is convincing students from divergent experiences and perspectives that they aren't each other's enemies; this turns out to be a central theme in understanding nearly everything about cities and urban life today.
+enemies; this turns out to be a central theme in understanding nearly everything about cities and urban life today.
 Cities are based on trust.
 So is this class.
 Next, take a look at the essay by the collectively-named author "Student."
 This was written through conversations with students who took this class several years ago; our central concern was that in the age of academic competition, student anxiety, and the flood of textual materials on the internet that makes it so easy to cheat with 'cut and paste,' the technological responses of universities - advanced technology software applications to detect cheating and plagiarism - are transforming the relationship between teachers and students.
 Suspicion and distrust are being monetized by companies like iParadigms, LLC.
 We began reading about the history and operations of iParadigms, and we reflected on the implications of UBC's contract with the company.
 Then, for an update, see Nora Caplan-Bricker's fascinating analysis of Proctorio and similar companies specializing in student surveillance; the article includes several examples from UBC.